google/tcmalloc/docs/stats.md

     the OS minus any bytes that are held in caches and other internal data structures.
-*   **Bytes in page heap freelist:** The pageheap is a structure that holds memory ready for TCMalloc to use it.
+*   **Bytes in page heap freelist:** The pageheap is a structure that holds memory ready for TCMalloc to use.
 This memory is not actively being used, and could be returned to the OS.
 [See TCMalloc tuning](tuning.md)
 *   **Bytes in central cache freelist:** This is the amount of memory currently held in the central freelist.
 This is a structure that holds partially used